psvks/psvks/README.md

 I do scripts and sometimes my own exploits or exploit apis for educational purposes only.
 I maintain some projects...

-## What the fuck

-Why you read this.
-I have notthing.

 ## My repos..

 [notify control](https://github.com/Obstronomic/NotifyControl)